 Like lipstick or eyeshadow shopping, it pays to avoid chunky glitter nail polish.
 However, that doesn’t mean you miss out on all the fun.

 Try a touch of metallic or shimmer.
-I absolutely love the way metallic shades catch the light – it adds desire and intrigue.
-If you are anything like me, where your work outfit consists of dark colours or a monotone palette, a little metallic nail polish will add a feminine touch to your structured look.
+I absolutely love the way metallic shades catch the light – it adds intrigue.
+If you are anything like me, where your work outfit consists of dark colors or a monotone palette, a little metallic nail polish will add a feminine touch to your structured look.

 Yellow nail polish can make your hands look swallow and sickly and bring out the dryness and detail of your hands.
 If you still have youthful hands, you can wear bright yellow; otherwise I suggest you stick to glamorous gold.